mfarragher/obsidiantools/README.md

 As of Sep 2021, NetworkX requires Python 3.7 or higher (similar for Pandas too) so that is recommended as a minimum.

 ## 🖇️ Dependencies
+- Main libraries:
     - markdown
     - html2text
     - pandas
     - numpy
     - networkx
+- Libraries for parsing front matter:
     - python-frontmatter
     - beautifulsoup4
+    - lxml

+All of these libraries are needed so that the package can separate note text from front matter in a generalised approach.

 ## 🏗️ Tests
 A small 'dummy vault' vault of lipsum notes is in `tests/vault-stub` (generated with help of the [lorem-markdownum](https://github.com/jaspervdj/lorem-markdownum) tool).
 Sense-checking on the API functionality was also done on a personal vault of up to 100 notes.